violetaGitHub/TrapTeamMainSite/CODE_OF_CONDUCT.md

  - Step 5: Review the CI results
  - Step 4: Expalin in PR Comment what you have changed.
  - Step 5: CHeck back on the PR.
 SOmeone will edit/merge/comment on your PR.
+If you have push access, still use these guidelines, but:
+- a.
+Merge it yourself
+- b.
+Commit edited .md files straight to master, when they are not related to a branch/pr that you own.
+Otherwise, commit it to that branch/pr.
 ## TrapBux
 Please Contact us for details! support@trapteamnz.tk